LaunchCode-Education-Archived/csharp-web-development/src/chapters/classes-part2/customize-fields.rst

 means slightly different things for primitive and class types.
 We create readonly fields by declaring them with the ``readonly`` keyword.

-We cannot change the value of a **readonly primitive field** (``readonly int``, ``readonly double``, etc.) after it is initialized.
+We cannot change the value of a ``readonly`` field (``readonly int``, ``readonly double``, etc.) after it is initialized.

-Similarly, we cannot assign a new object to a **readonly object field** (``readonly ClassName``, for example) after initialization.
-However, we can change the values within the object itself.
+Similarly, we cannot assign a new object to a ``readonly`` field (``readonly ClassName``, for example) after initialization.
+However, because objects are reference types and not value types, we can change the values within the object itself.

 Here are some examples to illustrate.
 Each class would normally be in its own file, but we present them side-by-side for convenience.
 Additionally, we